Misdemeanor vs. Felony DUI

 The legal process for misdemeanor DUI cases in California involves several stages.
 Initially, law enforcement detains the suspect and conducts an arrest.
 During booking, officers record personal information, take fingerprints and photographs, and document the alleged crime.
 The suspect may be released on bail or their own recognizance, depending on factors such as criminal history and offense severity.

 Court appearances begin with arraignment, where the judge informs the defendant of charges and rights.
 The defendant then enters a plea: not guilty, guilty, or no contest.
 It is generally not advisable to enter a plea at your arraignment, prior to reviewing all of the evidence that the prosecutor has to present against you.
-This is a very good reason to have an experience DUI attorney assist you with your matter.
+This is a very good reason to have an experience California DUI Lawyer assist you with your matter.
 Pretrial proceedings follow, involving evidence review, plea negotiations, and motion filing.

 Legal Process for Felony DUI Cases